As there are no right or wrong questions when it comes to eye loss, if you cannot see the answer here please do not hesitate to email us.

 In children, this can vary greatly dependant on age.
 As an example, a new born through to the age of two can require up to 15 prosthesis including conformers.
 However, this will slow up drastically after the age of two years when the rate of growth slows.

 As the prosthesis is made of acrylic your bodies proteins can eat into the top layer of PMMA.
 This is on a micro scale but is enough to slow the motility and dull down the natural glisten of the prosthesis reducing realism.
 Polishing also helps to maintain the hygiene and health of the socket.
 This is also a good opportunity to have a check-up and see how things are going.
+Artificial Eye Care is something that you can ask your Ocularist about also.

 Can I swim with my prosthesis in?